-Drupal Commerce is an open-source eCommerce software that augments the content management system Drupal.
-Basic things that come to mind when mentioning Drupal Commerce are:
+Drupal Commerce is an open-source eCommerce software that augments the Drupal content management system.
+Some basic things you should know about Drupal Commerce are that it is:

 Magento is an e-commerce platform written in PHP which is available in three versions: Magento Open Source, Magento Commerce, and Magento Commerce Cloud.
 The latter two have been recently merged under the name of Adobe Commerce and come at a license fee.

 Powered by Adobe, Magento stands among the leading commerce platforms offering solutions for big retailers and famous brands, like Ford, Rovio, and Nike.